Yelp vs. Google has been a debate in reputation management for over a decade. So which platform is better for customer reviews?

 Google Business Profile Cons

-Although Google offers plenty of appealing benefits, it also has a few drawbacks.
+Although Google offers numerous appealing benefits, it also has a few drawbacks.
 While these should not discourage business owners from focusing on the platform, they should be monitored to avoid pitfalls:

 Google reviews take more time to post than Yelp reviews which are nearly instant.